segmentio/segment-docs/src/connections/sources/custom-domain.md

 ## Getting started

 > info "Custom Domain is only available to Business Tier customers"
 > Customers not on the Business Tier but who have interest in Custom Domain should [contact Segment's sales team](https://segment.com/demo/){:target="_blank”} for assistance with upgrading to a Business Tier plan.
-Segment also offers an alternative DNS record service, [Custom Proxy](/docs/connections/sources/catalog/libraries/website/javascript/custom-proxy/), which uses a Canonical Name (CNAME) and only works with Analytics.js sources.
+Segment also offers an alternative DNS record service, [Custom Proxy](/docs/connections/sources/catalog/libraries/website/javascript/custom-proxy/).

 To configure Custom Domain:
 1. Select the subdomain you'd like Segment to use for event request tracking (for example, `cdp.domain.com`).